Iran pledges to protect shared security interests with Yemen

-Iran has denied accusations from Western and Arab states that it is arming Shi'ite Muslim Houthi rebels in Yemen, though a U.N. sanctions monitoring panel revisited those allegations in a confidential report this week.
-Tehran has regularly condemned a Saudi-led air campaign against the insurgents.
+Iran has denied accusations from Western and Arab states that it is arming Shi'ite Muslim Houthi rebels in Yemen.
+But it has regularly condemned a Saudi-led air campaign against the insurgents.

 "Others will not be allowed to put our shared security at risk with military adventures," Hossein Amir Abdollahian said, according to the Iranian Tasnim news agency in an article published on Saturday.